 He joined his father, Giovanni, a naturalized citizen who had come seeking a better life two years earlier.

 The elder Palmieri took a job at a coal mine in Westmoreland County.
 Father and son took on the back-breaking work together after Palmieri lied about his age and got a job there, too.

 Just 3 1/2 years later, tragedy struck when Giovanni Palmieri was critically injured at work.
-He died three days later, leaving his son to make his own way in the world.
-He was 18.
+He died three days later, leaving his son to make his own way in the world when he was only 18.

 Though he lacked a formal education, the young Palmieri had a natural curiosity, innate intelligence and deft hands.
 He watched other men.
 He listened.
 He asked questions.
 He developed the skills of a master machinist, a talent that would serve him well in the coming decades.